Flying high on the Central Coast

 Explore the area’s national parks and follow bike trails such as the Warrah Trig cycling loop and the Tommos loop and Rocky Ponds cycling loop.
 Discover the region’s natural beauty while horse riding or go off-road on a quad biking experience.

-Set out on the world’s longest roller coaster zip line and zigzag your way through the Ourimbah State Forest, swinging along flying foxes and traversing from tree to tree.
-Repel down cliffs and by waterfalls while abseiling at Glenworth Valley.
+Set out on a trek through the treetops at the Ourimbah State Forest, swinging along flying foxes or traversing bridges from tree to tree.
+Repel down cliffs and by waterfalls while abseiling at Glenworth Valley, it's fun for all ages so bring the family.